mazPrzemo89/pmuandlashesClientSide/README.md

 ## About page

-About page is purley presentational the admin can write a few words about themselves and post their picture.
+About page is purely representational the admin can write a few words about themselves and post their picture.

 ## Qualification page